+1 800 437 5427

-In steel, ferroalloy and non-ferrous metal plants where manufacturers need to weigh EPA regulations against production needs, we recommend GORE Low Drag Filter Bags.
-With the lowest drag of all filter bags on the market, our bags allow for both excellent particulate capture and increased airflow.
+In steel, ferroalloy and non-ferrous metal plants where manufacturers need to weigh EPA regulations against production needs, we recommend GORE LOW DRAG Filter Bags.
+With the lowest filter resistance of all filter bags on the market, our bags allow for both excellent particulate capture and increased airflow.
 As a result, our customers have seen a 10–15% increase in airflow achieved through their off-gas system.

 In secondary lead plants, where zero emissions is always the goal, we recommend GORE Low Emission Filter Bags.
 The bags are seam-taped to prevent any lead particulate leaks and meet the strictest emissions regulations — including NESHAP — while providing the same level of quality and reliability as our standard filter bags.